demichie/elicipy/README.md

 # Elicipy

-Elicipy is an Expert elicitation Python code
+Elicipy is an Expert elicitation Python code.

 The input files are created with a companion WebApp that can be dowloaded at: